How to send email from Claude.

 27 March 2026 · 5 min read · By George Hartley

-A step-by-step guide to sending campaigns, transactional messages, and automated flows directly from your terminal.
+A step-by-step guide to sending campaigns and automated flows directly from your terminal.
 No dashboard.
 No context switching.
 Just Claude and your email infrastructure.

 I've been building email platforms for over a decade now, and I still hate switching tabs to send a campaign.
 You're in the terminal, you're in the zone, everything is flowing.
 Then some marketing task pulls you into a browser, a dashboard, a drag-and-drop editor.
 By the time you've found the right template, you've forgotten what you were working on ten minutes ago.